 User authentication is provided by a user-defined passcode and user enrolled biometrics.
 The minimum length of the passcode, passcode rules, and the maximum number of consecutive failed authentication attempts is statically set by Apple for each iOS release.
 Biometrics are enrolled and managed by the user.
-Up to 2 Face ID appearances can be enrolled on a single TOE by the User.
-Face ID is designed to confirm user attention, provide authentication and mitigate digital and physical spoofing.
-When the user is wearing a face mask and their paired Apple Watch, they can still unlock their iPhone if the feature "Unlock with Apple Watch" is enabled.
+Up to 5 Touch ID fingerprints can be enrolled on a single TOE by the User.